jlaumon/Bedrock/README.md

 # Bedrock 🪨

-Bedrock is an STL alternative.
+Bedrock is a C++20 STL alternative.
 Smaller, simpler, in many case faster.
-It's meant to be **comfy** (it's a bed) for **me** (made of rock, maybe not to everyone's taste).
+It's a hobby project, don't expect much more than an interesting implementation reference for things.

 Currently Windows only.
 Supports MSVC and Clang.
+There are no concrete plans to support more platforms/compilers at this time.

+## Containers and Views

 ```c++
 Vector<int>         // Roughly equivalent to std::vector<int>, with extra useful methods (Find, SwapErase, etc.)